-- Vice President for Finance and Administration - Vice President for Student Success, Dean of Students - Director of Emergency Management and Safety - University Police Chief - CIO - Director of Facilities - SSC Facilities Manager at Texas A&M University-Commerce
+- Vice President for Finance and Administration - Vice President for Student Success, Dean of Students - Director of Emergency Management and Safety - University Police Chief - CIO - Director of Facilities managed by the Department of Emergency Management and Safety.
+In the absence of departmental continuity plans, the management of recovery efforts will follow the guiding principles of this plan and the NIMS operating structure.